Code of Conduct for visits to Dambimangari Country

 - Avoid lighting fires - apart from campfires for cooking purposes, and these must be a safe distance away from any vegetation.
 Any fires must comply with WA Bushfires Act 1954 and meet relevant restrictions on high fire danger days.

 - Do not move stones to create fireplaces.
 Use only fallen timber for firewood – cutting standing vegetation for fires is strictly prohibited.

 - Bury human excreta waste and toilet paper no less than 20cm below ground and 100 meters away from any water course.

 - Stay on established trails where they exist and avoid creating new trails when travelling through country, both for better management of country and also to minimise accidents.

 - Use reasonable endeavours (for example checking socks, shoe soles and velcro on backpacks) to ensure that no soil, seeds, plant specimens, animals or pests are transported into Dambimangari country, especially islands.

 - Do not take or collect any plant, animal, soil, geological specimen or artefact from Dambimangari country.

-- Use reasonable endeavours to ensure that no fruit and vegetables with viable seeds are taken onto Dambimangari land areas.
-(This restrIction covers citrus, tomatoes, passion fruit, melons, avocado, berry fruits (blackberry, etc.), nuts in shells, cucumber, capsicum (peppers), and sweet corn.
+- Use reasonable endeavours to ensure that no fruit or vegetables with viable seeds are taken onto Dambimangari land areas.
+(This restriction covers citrus, tomatoes, passion fruit, melons, avocado, berry fruits (blackberry, etc.), nuts in shells, cucumber, capsicum (peppers), and sweet corn.
 However dried fruit and vegetables, apples, bananas, tinned fruit, processed nuts, carrots, potatoes, radish, beetroot, peeled onion, garlic and tinned vegetables are acceptable to take on land for consumption with any waste being taken away from the site.